About Our Unit

 - Fully equipped exam rooms

-- Nurse practitioners available to assist with research participant medical evaluations and nurses who are expert in all aspects of research nursing, specimen collection, and participant care and monitoring
+- Nurse practitioners available to assist with research participant medical evaluations and nurses who are expert in all aspects of clinical research nursing, specimen collection, and participant care and adverse event monitoring

 - Short-term specimen storage